 June 07, 2019

-It's the kind of plumbing problem that can sneak up on you.
+It's a kind of plumbing problem that can sneak up on you.
 Not too bad at first, so maybe you ignore it.
-But each day it gets a little bit worse... until you find yourself brushing your teeth over a sink filling up with toothpaste foam, or showering ankle-deep in dirty water.
+But each day it gets a little bit worse... until you find yourself brushing your teeth over a sink filling up with toothpaste foam or showering ankle-deep in dirty water.
 It's not a fully clogged drain, yet, but it's draining slowly and getting slower.
 If you ignore it too long, it could become a more serious problem.

 What's slowing down our drains here in Denver?
 What can you do to prevent slow drains?
 And how can you get your drains flowing smoothly again?

 If you’re trying to figure out what’s causing your slow drain, answer this important question first: Do you have only one slow drain or many?

 A single slow drain is likely caused by a partial clog somewhere along that drain.
 In some cases, you may be able to fix it yourself.

 We send a lot down the drains of our bathroom sinks, showers, and tubs.
 Hair can get caught in the sink stopper or clog up the P-trap (the curved section of pipe below the drain).
 Shaving cream and beard trimmings can form a sticky cement.
 And soap scum can build up along the inside surfaces of your drain, constricting the flow.

 There are only three things you should flush down your toilet: water, toilet paper, and human waste.
 Maybe the invitingly large size of the toilet drain is to blame, but people flush all kinds of materials that can clog their toilet drains.
 If any of the following have gone down your toilet, they may be the source of your slow drain problem:

 The food debris we send down our kitchen sinks and dishwashers may be biodegradable, but it can hang around a long time in your drain.

 Grease, oils, and fats cause the most common clogs.
 They stick together and to the insides of your drain, slowing and eventually fully stopping water flow.